SchoofsKelvin/vscode-sshfs/README.md

 * Easily create configurations that reference a PuTTY session/configuration
 * Have multiple SSH (and regular) workspace folders at once
 * Make use of SOCKS 4/5 and HTTP proxies and connection hopping
+* Easily open a SSH Terminal from VSCode

 ## Usage
 Use the command `SSH FS: Create a SSH FS configuration`, or open the Settings UI using the `SSH FS: Open settings and edit configurations` and click Add: